-• Bethany Beach Town Hall will be closed Nov.
-22-23 for Thanksgiving.
+• Bethany Beach Town Hall will be closed on Monday, Jan.
+20, for Martin Luther King Jr. Day.

-• Prohibitions on dogs on the beach and boardwalk in Bethany Beach ended Sept.
-30. They will resume on May 15, 2019.
+• Prohibitions on dogs on the beach and boardwalk in Bethany Beach ended on Sept.
+30. They will resume on May 15, 2020.

 • The regular meetings of the Bethany Beach Town Council and Planning Commission are now being broadcast, with video, over the Internet via the Town’s website at www.townofbethanybeach.com, under Live-Audio Broadcasts.
 Both meetings are at town hall.
 Additional meetings, such as committee meetings, may also be broadcast and/or recorded, and may be available on the website.
-The next council and P&Z meetings are scheduled for Oct.
-19 and 20, respectively.
+The next council meeting is set for Jan.
+17, 2020, with the next P&Z meeting set for Jan.
+18, 2020.

-• The town council’s next regular meeting will be Friday, Dec.
+• The South Bethany Town Council does not typically meet in January.
+Their next regular meeting will be Friday, Feb.
 14, at 6 p.m.

-• Prohibitions on dogs on the beach resumed on May 15 and will end Oct.
-15.
+• Prohibitions on dogs on the beach ended on Oct.
+15. They will resume on May 15, 2020.

 • The Town of South Bethany’s website is located at www.southbethany.org.